 Non-member: If the clergy person does the premarital counseling: $700.

-If the counseling is done at the Grace Counseling Center or another approved site: $400.
+If the counseling is done at an approved site: $400.

 Note: If an unusual amount of time in preparation is required (additional counseling sessions, coordination with other clergy, extra correspondence, etc.) the amount of the fee will be adjusted accordingly.